javaee/metro-jax-ws/jaxws-ri/samples/external-customize/Readme.txt

 * To run
     * set JAXWS_HOME to the JAX-WS installation directory
-    * ant clean server - runs apt to compile AddNumbersImpl.java and AddNumbersException.java, creates war file and deplys them.
+    * ant clean server - runs annotation processing to compile AddNumbersImpl.java and AddNumbersException.java, creates war file and deplys them.

     * ant clean client run - runs wsimport on the published wsdl by the deployed